D04: The Role of a Lietime

 ZAPZOP: Well, listen, Derf, I don't know what you hope to achieve here on Holowood, but you seem willing to follow anyone but me.
 So maybe it's time I follow you.

-DERF: Oh, man, I can't believe it worked.
+DERF: Oh, man, I can't believe it worked!
 Alright, ZapZop's in.
 We got ourselves a crew.
-We are rolling deep.
+We are rollin' deep.

 ZAPZOP: Yeah, well…